 Cusco City Tour Half-Day - Overview

-This is a perfect half-day tour that will take you exploring the best of Cusco City, and visiting the most beautiful and important neighborhoods, streets, plazas, temples, and archeological sites.
-Amaze yourself with the magnificent architecture of the Colonial buildings lying over the Inca foundations, visit the temples and palaces of the city center.
+This is a perfect half-day tour that will take you exploring the best of Cusco City and visiting the most beautiful and important neighborhoods, streets, plazas, temples, and archeological sites.
+Amaze yourself with the magnificent architecture of the Colonial buildings lying over the Inca foundations, and visit the temples and palaces of the city center.
 To finish later, visit Sacsayhuaman, Qenqo, PukaPukara, and Tambomachay.

 Discover the hidden secret of Cusco City and explore the most remarkable streets and neighborhoods.